What customers say ...

 The participants can follow all steps directly on their computers.
 There are exercises at the end of each unit providing ample opportunity to apply the freshly learned knowledge.

-Every participant receives comprehensive printed materials that cover the whole course content as wells a CD with all source codes and used software.
+Every participant receives comprehensive printed materials that cover the whole course content as well as all source codes used in the course in electronic form.

 Holger Krekel is the author of pytest and tox.
 He is a very experienced Python programmer and one of the founders of the famous pypy project.
 He is a creator or a contributor of many, often widely used, Open Source libraries.
 Over the last few years, he's has been working intensively in the fields of testing and test-driven development.
 Holger is currently living in Freiburg, Germany.